Daksh/Guides/Interview/interview.md

 2. Many people have the misconception that the software's source code must be made available to audit in a public place.
 Even for something like the AGPL (intended for server-side software that helps provides a service), the wording says that the source code should be made available to /those who use the software/. ...

 So, theoretically a school can have their own version of AGPL software (OwnCloud, GNU Social, web-based Sugar software) on their own server and not be obliged to publish their software code (their unique modifications to their software code for their school) available to the public at large--they just need to make the source code available to the school population.

-pikurasa: The term "Open Source" seems to fuel these two big misconceptions, whereas "Free Software" does not.
+The term "Open Source" seems to fuel these two big misconceptions, whereas "Free Software" does not.

 <Coming back to the question: What Open Source Softwares do you use and for what purpose?>